anvaka/map-of-reddit/README.md

 # Map of reddit

 This code renders a [map of reddit](http://anvaka.github.io/map-of-reddit/).
+Each dot on the map is subreddit.
+Two dots within the same cluster are usually close to each other if multiple users frequently leave comments on both subreddits.

 [![map of reddit](https://i.imgur.com/bG3BB51.png)](http://anvaka.github.io/map-of-reddit/)